Resources on COVID-19

 In a recent episode of SBM's On Balance podcast, hosts Tish Vincent and JoAnn Hathaway talk with Molly Ranns and Katie Stanley about their tips for cultivating mindfulness and staying healthy in the midst of the pandemic.
 Ranns is a clinical case manager for the Lawyers and Judges Assistance Program at the State Bar of Michigan.
 Stanley is a staff attorney and fair housing education manager for Legal Services of Eastern Michigan.
 Listen and subscribe on Spotify, Apple Podcasts, or Google Play.

-- If you are interested in finding new clients, consider joining SBM’s Lawyer Referral Service.
+- If you are looking for new clients, consider joining SBM’s Lawyer Referral Service.
 If you need help, we have directions here.

 - Legal Talk Network, which produces high level podcasts for legal professionals, has a collection of resources for lawyers specifically about COVID-19 available here.